Session reset after each page request, idle_timeout set to zero

 I did try accessing the login page towards the end of the installation while it was still installing either bootdisk or foreman_setup.

-#14 Updated by Tomer Paz over 4 years ago happened to me too, consistently running on docker, Foreman 1.6.3
+#14 Updated by Tomer Paz almost 5 years ago happened to me too, consistently running on docker, Foreman 1.6.3